 This report presents the potential climate impacts on the state’s economy, infrastructure and natural resources, as well as strategies for considering those risks in planning, design, and implementation of projects within the framework.

-After the introductory chapter, Chapter 2: “Climate and Weather-Related Trends” summarizes climate trends beginning with the global scale, progressing to trends in the Southeast region, and then addresses trends that have been observed in North Carolina.
+Chapter 2: “Climate and Weather-Related Trends” summarizes climate trends beginning with the global scale, progressing to trends in the Southeast region, and then addresses trends that have been observed in North Carolina.

 Vulnerability assessments were conducted and revealed five climate conditions that are most likely to impact North Carolina including drought, sea-level rise, tropical cyclones, heavy precipitation, and increased heat - all of which are reviewed in Chapter 3: “Climate-Related Impacts, Risks and Vulnerabilities for North Carolina.”

-Two kinds of adaptation strategies are described in this report: Overarching cross- sector strategies and Sector-specific adaptive response options.
+Two kinds of adaptation strategies are described in this report: Overarching cross-sector strategies and Sector-specific adaptive response options.
 These “climate ready” strategies are intended to address common concerns across sectors and regions, and to serve as a resource to support adaptive planning.
 The early efforts outline adaptive responses that build on existing processes using current resources, focus on “no-regrets” actions that are good to do for other reasons beyond climate adaptation, and show tangible results and responsible use of tax dollars.
 This initial effort concentrates on collaborative activities that can be accomplished in the next 3–5 years.

-Overarching cross-sector strategies recommended by the ILT are to:
+Cross-sector strategies recommended by the ILT are to:

 1. Promote comprehensive adaptation planning among state agencies.

 2. Facilitate communication and education to support local, regional and state planning efforts.

 3. Collaborate with partners to provide relevant information for decision making.